Mintbase/minterop-data/README.md

 ## CICD

+CICD uses a docker images with tools pre-installed (Builder.dockerfile) and deployed to ghcr.io.
+For more information on working with ghcr.io (Github Container Repo) see [docs here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)

 CICD will attempt to run migrations and apply hasura metadta via scripts/redploy.sh.

 Whenever inconsistencies between these are detected, the run will fail.